gpdowney/lightweightLSAT/docs/home/basics.md

 ## You have 35:00 to complete each section

-For Games and Reading, this gives you an average of **8:30** for each of the 4 games/texts.
+- For Reading, this gives you an average of **8:30** for each of the 4 games/texts.

-For Reasoning, this gives you an average of **1:20** per question.
+- For Reasoning, this gives you an average of **1:20** per question.

-Do not always aim for the average.
+!!! tip "Do not always aim for the average."

 !!! info ""